Social

 The Group established the following goals and KPIs in terms of EcoVadis assessment:

-1. 95% or more of its spend basis for the Group’s Tier 1 tire material suppliers* will have completed an EcoVadis enhanced ESG risk assessment by the end of 2023.
-(95% as of March 31, 2022)
+1. 95% or more of the Group’s spend-basis Tier 1 tire material suppliers will have completed an EcoVadis enhanced ESG risk assessment by the end of 2023.
+(As of March 31, 2023, 97% had done so.)

 Improvement Support and Auditing for Suppliers